top of page

 AdobeStock_106267755.jpg

-From the visible aspects of my identity, you can see I am female, I am a woman of color and some have told me I look young.
-My visible aspects have led me to experience racism, sexism and ageism.
-I also have been told: “you’re a young woman of color and you’ll need to work harder to achieve the same thing as someone who enjoys privileges that you don’t have”.
-These experiences and voices have helped me develop courage, strength and compassion.
+From the visible aspects of my identity, you can see I am a woman of color.
+I have also been told I look young.
+At one point, someone said to me, “Being a young woman of color, you’ll have to work harder to achieve the same as someone who holds privileges you don't!”
+These experiences and messages, while difficult, have shaped me.
+They have helped me build courage, resilience, and compassion: qualities I carry into my work with educators.

 © 2022 Jennifer Wong-Powell.
 All Rights Reserved